adnxy/excel-upload/README.md

 Excel-upload works on top of the multer.
 Uploading, storing and parsing files is done asynchronous and the result is returned as a Promise.
+ Before calling using excel-upload, make sure you create a corresponding folder where uploaded files will be stored.

 Don't forget the enctype="multipart/form-data" in your form.